uk-carpentries/uk-carpentries.github.io/README.md

 # uk-carpentries.github.io

-Website for the UK Carpentry community.
+Website for the UK Carpentry community, accessible at https://uk-carpentries.github.io/.